Carranzar Naa Okailey Shooter

-Carranzar Naa Okailey Shooter (born August 6, 1989) is the Ghanaian model and beauty queen who won Miss Ghana 2012.
-She is known for placing third at the Miss World 2013 pageant in Indonesia.
-Her performance as the second runner-up in the competition is the highest a Ghanaian beauty queen has achieved in the Miss World pageant history.
+Carranzar Naa Okailey Shooter (born August 6, 1989) is the Ghanaian model and beauty pageant titleholder who won Miss Ghana 2012.
+She represented Ghana and placed 2nd runner-up at Miss World 2013 pageant in Indonesia.

 Miss Ghana pageant controversy

 Ghanaian actress Yvonne Okoro, whose sister Roseline Okoro competed in the 2012 pageant, accused the organizers of the pageant of vote-rigging in favor of Shooter.